Best car insurance in Oklahoma in 2022

 Learn more: Geico Insurance review

 Progressive has the third-lowest average premium on our list.
 The company is known for its wide range of coverage options, including rideshare insurance and roadside assistance.
-Progessive also offers dozens of competitive discounts that you could qualify for, including a discount for signing up for paperless documents.
+Progressive also offers competitive discounts that you may qualify for, including a discount for signing up for paperless documents.
+Plus, the insurer was awarded an A+ (Superior) financial strength rating from AM Best.
 However, Progressive received a below-average customer satisfaction rating from J.D.
 Power.

 Learn more: Progressive Insurance review

 Farmers scored above average on the J.D.
 Power customer satisfaction survey.
 The company also has the second-cheapest average premium on our list.
-Farmers offers car insurance in all 50 states and is known for its extensive car insurance coverage options, such as new car replacement and extended customized equipment coverage.
+Farmers offers car insurance in all 50 states and Washington, D.C., and is known for its extensive car insurance coverage options, such as new car replacement and extended customized equipment coverage.
+The company is also is rated A (Excellent) by AM Best for its financial strength.
 However, the company received the lowest Bankrate Score of any company on our list.

 Learn more: Farmers Insurance review